Lewis Larsson

-Lewis Larsson (1881 - 1958), was born Hol Lars Larsson in Nås, Sweden, and served as the de facto head of the Photographic Department of the American Colony in Jerusalem, British Mandate Palestine.
+Lewis Larsson (14 March 1881 – 3 August 1958), was born Hol Lars Larsson in Nås, Sweden–Norway, and served as the de facto head of the Photographic Department of the American Colony in Jerusalem, British Mandate Palestine.
 Larsson was renowned for his use of photojournalism to record and document the cultures of the south Mediterranean, primarily within the Palestinian region.
 Larsson was also a well respected diplomat of Sweden who acted as the vice consul and consul to Jerusalem and in that role acted in the best interests of the American Colony.

 Early life

 Lewis Larsson was the only son of Hol Lars Larsson and Israels Brita Ersdotter born in Nås, Sweden.
 His father died when he was only three years old and he was raised by his mother.
 He was one of five siblings, with the other four being his sisters, two born out of wedlock.
 In 1896, many of the residents of Nås emigrated, following the evangelist Olof Henrik Larsson, to the American Colony.
 This included Lewis and his family, and in 1896 they traveled mostly by train to Jerusalem in order to wait the "Return of the Lord" Lewis married Edith Larson, the daughter of the evangelist Olaf Larson.